rocket-pool/RPIPs/RPIPs/RPIP-59.md

 - Validators with `base_bond` deposits are prioritized to promote decentralization; new or smaller Node Operators can get up to `base_bond_array.length` validators launched ahead of larger Node Operators adding `reduced_bond` validators.

 ### Deposit Mechanics
-- `prestake` is moved back from `deposit` to assignment to allow for exiting of the queue
+- `prestake` is moved out of `deposit` and made as a separate transaction after assignment to allow for exiting of the queue
-- to allow anyone to execute `prestake`, the validator specific data is stored
-- since adding `prestake` to assignments potentially  increases gas cost for rETH deposits, social assignments are deactivated.
+- Social assignments are deactivated to lower rETH minting gas cost and make it more predictable.
 Node Operators will be able to assign to themselves when at the front of the queue.
 Additionally, the pDAO may fund keepers that execute assignments automatically.

 ## Considerations
 To avoid idle ETH and ensure the queue progressing smoothly, we recommend that the pDAO funds (for example through the GMC) development and running of assignment bots that assign ETH in the deposit pool to the queue at a reasonable gas price.